TIY-LR-FEE-2015-Fall/gitbook/week-11/day-1/index.md

 * Chancey
   - Going Well: Starting to figure out routes in Ember
   - Needs Work: Testing
+  - Learned: Testing takes time but is more guaranteed
   - Share From The Field: Sold the XBOX!
 * Ryan
   - Going Well: Intro to Driven API